-- 1c.
-Find the words with the sound [ei] (see ex.
-1a, 1b).
-Which letters and letter combinations denote this sound? - 2.
-Look at the UK maps on the flyleaf.
+1. Look at the UK maps on the flyleaf.
 What kind of maps are they?
 What do they show?
 Read the proper names on the map from north to south and from west to east.
-Use the definite article "the" where necessarv.
+Use the definite article "the" where necessary.